-- FMX167 with optional Pt 100

-- Commercially available installation cable

-- Terminals in terminal box FMX 167: 0.08...2.5 mm

-- Temperature transmitter TMT181 (optional)

-- Commercially available installation cable

-- Terminals in terminal box FMX 167: 0.08...2.5 mm

-- Transmitter terminals: max.
-1.75 mm
+- FMX167 with optional Pt100 - Commercially available, shielded instrument cable - Terminals, FMX167 terminal box: 0.08 to 2.5 mm2 - TMT181 temperature head transmitter (optional) - Commercially available instrument cable - Terminals, FMX167 terminal box: 0.08 to 2.5 mm2 - Transmitter terminals: max.
+1.75 mm2

-For versions with outer diameter = 22 mm (0.87 in) and 42 mm (1.66 in) the extension cables are shielded.
-In the following cases Endress+Hauser recommends use of a shielded cable for the cable extension:
+The extension cables are shielded for versions with outer diameters of 22 mm or 42 mm.
+In the following cases, Endress+Hauser recommends the use of a shielded cable as the cable extension:

-- for large distances between extension cable end and display and/or evaluation unit, - for large distances between extension cable end and temperature transmitter - for directly connecting Pt 100 signals to the display and/or evaluation unit.
+- For large distances between the end of the extension cable and the display and/or evaluation unit - For large distances between the end of the extension cable and the temperature head transmitter - When directly connecting the Pt100 signal to a display and/or evaluation unit